albinaask/Log/README.md

 - Adds shorthand methods for debug & error.
 - Adds err_cond_... methods for quick error checking.
 - Adds a scripted breakpoint (optional in setting) so errors freeze the execution and shows relevant info in the godot debugger.
-- Adds support for multiple log files.
 - Adds a test scene that can be used as an example of how the plugin can be used.

+## Original repo

+- Has a basic logger to print out Nodes,Objects,Arrays,Dictionarys etc.
+- Has support for easily reading env vars & cmd line args.

 ## Example of usage